getkonnected/ffs/README.md

 end
 ```

+You should utilize environment variables for any API keys and other sensitive
+information you don't want made public.
-For full explanation of each configuration option, check the
+For a full explanation of each configuration option, check the
 [Firebase dynamic links documentation](https://firebase.google.com/docs/reference/dynamic-links/link-shortener).

 ## Usage